typst/typst/tests/typ/code/block.typ

 // Let evaluates to none.
 { let v = 0 }

-// Trailing none evaluates to none.
+// Type is joined with trailing none, evaluates to string.
 {
     type("")
     none